 Among those “premium” ingredients is an unusual concoction called Kitchen Bouquet, an unsung hero of the kitchens of yesteryear.
 For the uninitiated, Kitchen Bouquet is kind of like a thick, syrupy food coloring for gravy.
-The internet tells me that it’s made from caramel and a veggie-based bouillon, but I know it as the stuff that my grandma used to make the dark brown gravy for her Swiss steak.
-Like chipped beef and Cheez Whiz it’s fallen out of favor with modern home cooks, but I’ve never had a problem finding it at local grocery stores.
+According to the internet Kitchen Bouquet is caramel color and a veggie-based bouillon.
+I know it as the stuff that my grandma used to make the dark brown gravy for her Swiss steak.
+Like chipped beef and Cheez Whiz it’s no longer a kitchen staple, but I’ve never had a problem finding it at local grocery stores.

 Preparation is straightforward.
-Thin strips of round steak are browned in oil, then simmered in red wine with Kitchen Bouquet, dried basil, and pepper.
+Brown strips of round steak in oil, then simmer in red wine with Kitchen Bouquet, dried basil, and pepper.
 The simmering process produces a thin gravy with a deep coffee-colored hue and rich beefy backbone.
 Mushrooms and green beans are added halfway through, then combined with cooked pasta.

 I’ve made a couple of adjustments to the recipe and have some either/or recommendations in the comments.
 The original recipe calls for round steak, which is inexplicably expensive at the moment.
-I substituted instead thick strips of sirloin steak, which was several dollars per pound cheaper, but any lean cut of beef will work fine.
-I also chose to use fresh mushrooms instead of canned.
-I like canned mushrooms just fine, but fresh mushrooms are cheap and easy and much more easy to come by than they would have been in the 1960s.
+I substituted instead thick strips of sirloin steak, which was several dollars per pound cheaper.
+Any lean cut of beef will work fine.
+Whenever possible I try to use fresh mushrooms instead of canned.
+Fresh mushrooms were hard to come by in the 1960s.
+These days they’re cheap and easy.
 The original recipe calls for frozen green beans, which in my area are usually better quality than fresh.
-If you choose to use fresh beans they should be added later in the cook, with about ten minutes left in the simmering.
+If you choose to use fresh beans add them later in the cook, about ten minutes left in the simmering.

 The cookbook recommends serving Beef and Noodles Italiano with “hot French bread and a salad”, a worthy recommendation.
-I went even simpler, serving it as a standalone meal with little more than some fresh-grated Parmesan and ground black pepper.
-Even without the salad there were plenty of green vegetables, and the bread seemed like overkill for a carb-heavy dish.
-In the future I might lean into the green beans and mushrooms even more, and serve with sliced tomatoes to add a hint of acid.
+I served it as a standalone meal with nothing more than some fresh-grated Parmesan and ground black pepper.
+There were plenty of green vegetables, and the bread seemed like overkill for a carb-heavy dish.
+In the future I’ll add more vegetables, and serve with sliced tomatoes to add a hint of acid.
 Either way this is a nice way to switch up pasta night.
 Enjoy!

 - 3 lbs round steak (or other lean cut)